facebook/react/packages/react-reconciler/README.md

 #### Modes

-The reconciler has two modes: mutation mode and peristent mode.
+The reconciler has two modes: mutation mode and persistent mode.
 You must specify one of them.

 If your target platform is similar to the DOM and has methods similar to `appendChild`, `removeChild`, and so on, you'll want to use the **mutation mode**.
 This is the same mode used by React DOM, React ART, and the classic React Native renderer.